Feature #1412

 Jürgen, should that happen in the branch for this issue, or is this something which deserves another issue/change request?

-#8 Updated by Deil Christoph about 9 years ago
+#8 Updated by Deil Christoph over 9 years ago

 Since probably none of us will have time for a detailed study, I’ve asked for advice here: